ollipauna/encodec/README.md

 # Differentiable EnCodec: High Fidelity Neural Audio Compression
 ## Gradient tracking

 This is a modified version of the official Encodec repo.
-This version uses the Straight-Through Estimator to track gradients.
+This version uses the Straight-Through Estimator to track gradients during inference.
+Pretrained models can then be used for e.g. audio watermarking augmentation.

 ### Why